TheSnowGuru/PyTrader-python-mt4-mt5-trading-api-connector-drag-n-drop/Strategies/nfp-scalper/readme.md

 ##  PyTrader -NFP scalper
-Some example strategy scripts:
+A new trading strategy , trying to find and edge in historical data of NFP results .

 # to do:👋
-use pytrader to make the connection and correlate nfp data with eurusd data.
+use pytrader to make the connection and correlate nfp data with EURUSD, WS30 data.

 ## codtribute 🌊